 To apply this framework, Minero used Country Time Lemonade as an example.
 There have been numerous stories of children receiving fines for not having permits to operate a lemonade stand in certain cities.
 The company went on a mission to help support these children by paying fines and permits through their Legal-Aide initiative.
 This has helped kids keep their stands open so they can continue learning the basics of operating their own business.
 This framework applies perfectly to this strategy.

 As you’re analyzing and establishing your purpose, I recommend that you first focus on the power of communities.
-Simply look up various definitions of the word community to help you get started.
-Communities are defined as:
+Simply look up various definitions of the word

 Focus on the role your company plays in helping build communities, and how you’re aimed at bettering the lives of those living in your communities.
 If you want to take your purpose even further, think of ways your team can give back to further improve the surrounding community.
 Minero shared that 75% of consumers expect brands to make some sort of contribution.
 Whether it’s time, money, or even pro-bono work, there are a number of ways your team can make the world a better place.
 By giving back, you’re also making your business more appealing to work with, as well as work for.